Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Data Collection

 \subsection{Ethereum Network-Layer Logging}

 We log all Ethereum network-layer messages by writing our own listening node implementation based on the Prysm client~\cite{prysmaticlabs2024prysm} (the most wide-spread consensus layer client for Ethereum~\cite{client2024prysm}).
-We call our modified consensus node \textsc{Rainbow} throughput, as \textsc{Rainbow} acts as a prysm, taking peer input and breaking it down into the ``colors'' of the validators.
+We call our modified consensus node \textsc{Rainbow} throughout, as \textsc{Rainbow} acts as a Prysm, taking peer input and breaking it down into the ``colors'' of the validators.

 \textsc{Rainbow} connects to up to 1,000 peers, and statically subscribes to all subnets.
-These modifications allow us to deanoymize a larger set of nodes given that we have a higher peer count and observe attestations from all subnets.
+These modifications allow us to deanonymize a larger set of nodes given that we have a higher peer count and observe attestations from all subnets.
 Other than that, it behaves as any Prysm node would, but logs three main sources of data.
 First and foremost, all attestations, their origin, and their origin subnet are logged.
 Second, this data is enriched by logging all advertised static subscriptions of our peers.
 Finally, we save precise connection data for all nodes we interact with.

 Three instances of \textsc{Rainbow} are run alongside a Geth execution client on AWS \texttt{r5a.4xlarge} machines, in the \textit{us-east-1} (referred to as VA throughout), \textit{eu-central-1} (referred to as FR throughout), and \textit{ap-northeast-2} (referred to as SO throughout) data centers respectively.
 Additionally, we run one node on a bare-bones server in Zurich (referred to as ZH throughout).
-The data collection spans over three days from (May 7 00:00 UTC to May 10 00:00 UTC).
+The data collection spans three days from (May 7, 2024 00:00 UTC to May 10, 2024 00:00 UTC).
 About 700 GB of compressed data is collected and loaded into SQL databases for further processing.

 Due to the gossiping nature of the network layer, the same attestations are often received from multiple sources.
-In this work, we consider only the attestation which we receive first.
+In this work, we only consider the attestation that we receive first.